 by Jeff Blakley

 John Ulric Free, Jr. was born in Senoia, Coweta County, Georgia on March 6, 1881.
 His father, who was John Ulric Free, Sr. (1833-1884), was from Switzerland.
 His mother, Emma Allen (1849 – 1917), was from Georgia.
 John U. Free, Sr. died in 1884 and is buried in Coweta County, Georgia.
-After her husband’s death, his widow, Emma Adeline Allen, married Charles J. Burton in Meriwether County, Georgia on 26 December 1888.
-By her second marriage, she gave birth to Joseph Lee Burton in October of 1889 and Dewitt Burton in May of 1893.
+After her husband’s death, his widow, Emma Adeline Allen, married Charles J. Burton on December 26, 1888.
+By her second marriage, she gave birth to Joseph Lee Burton in October of 1889 and Dewitt Burton on May 20, 1893.
 In the 1910 census of Atlanta, Georgia, the occupation of both Charles J. Burton and his son, Joseph L. was “groceryman.”
-In the 1920 census of Homestead, Charles, 60, widowed, was living in the household of Joseph Lee and Robbie Lee Massey Burton, his son and Joseph Lee Burton and John Ulric Free, Jr. were half-brothers.
+In the 1920 census of Homestead, Charles, 60, widowed, was living in the household of Joseph Lee and Robbie Lee Massey Burton, his son and daughter-in-law.
+Joseph Lee Burton and John Ulric Free, Jr. were half-brothers.
 Dr. Joseph Massey Burton and John U. Free, Jr.’s son, John U. Free, were first cousins.

-The 1910 census for John U. Free is very interesting.
-He appears in two different censuses: one in Key Metaenabe, Florida (Key Matecumbe) on April 29, 1910 and again in Homestead on May 2, 1910.
-According to Jean Taylor, the Frees were in Bahia Honda when a major hurricane swept over the area on October 12, 1909 (hurricane eleven).
-Again according to Taylor, Free had been given a job by William Krome as a foreman for Flagler’s railroad in the Keys.
+The 1910 census for John U. Free is interesting because he appears in two different censuses: one in Key Metaenabe, Florida (Key Matecumbe) on April 29, 1910 and again in Homestead on May 2, 1910.
+Vivian Free told Jean Taylor that the family was in Bahia Honda when a major hurricane swept over the area on October 12, 1909.
+Free had been given a job by William Krome as a foreman for Flagler’s railroad in the Keys.
 He was enumerated while in the Keys and also in Homestead where his property was located.
-I don’t doubt that he knew he had been counted twice, but he must not have given the matter any thought.
+That error probably stemmed from the enumerator in Homestead including John in his tabulations, even though John was in the Keys.

 There was a provision in the Homestead Act of 1862 which granted a veteran the time he served in the military towards the five year time requirement for proving up a homestead claim.
-Apparently, that provision was amended to include veterans of the Spanish-American War, as John filed his claim on November 7, 1907 and only spent 31 months on his land before receiving the patent (136484) on his claim on June 13, 1910.
-He had claimed the E 1/2 of the S.E.
-1/4, the S.W.
-1/4 of the S.E.
-1/4 and the S. E. 1/4 of of the S.W.
-1/4 of section 7 in T57S, R39E.
-That property straddles S.W.
-172 Ave. (theoretical McMinn Rd.), north of S.W.
-312 St. (Campbell Drive).
-40 acres of the homestead extended from S.W.
-308th St. (now N.E.
-11th St.) on the north to S.W.
-312 St. on the south on the west side of theoretical McMinn (it stops at N.E.
-11th St.) and the eastern border of the remaining 120 acres of his homestead, an L-shaped parcel, was Tennessee Road.
+Apparently, that provision was amended to include veterans of the Spanish-American War, as John paid $14 to file his claim on November 7, 1907 and only spent 31 months on his land before receiving the patent (136484) on June 13, 1910.1 He had claimed the E 1/2 of the SE 1/4, the SW 1/4 of the SE 1/4 and the SE 1/4 of of the SW 1/4 of section 7 in T57S, R39E.
+That property straddles SW 172 Ave. (theoretical McMinn Rd.), north of SW 312 St. (Campbell Drive).
+40 acres of the homestead extended from SW 308th St. (now NE 11th St.) on the north to SW 312 St. on the south on the west side of theoretical McMinn (it stops at NE 11th St.) and the eastern border of the remaining 120 acres of his homestead, an L-shaped parcel, was Tennessee Road.
 His property was bisected by the FEC, which pretty much ran through the middle of it.
 Much of J.U.
-Free’s property is now taken up by commercial parcels on both sides of U.S. 1. north of N.E.
-8th St.
+Free’s property is now taken up by commercial parcels on both sides of U.S. 1. north of NE 8th St.

-John and Lulu’s daughter, Annie Vivian, had been born on August 23, 1905 in Georgia and, according to Jean Taylor, she and her mother had arrived in Homestead in December of 1907 from Palm Beach, where her husband had been a “bridge foreman.”
-Presumably, John was employed by the FEC there, but apparently not for long, as he filed for a homestead in November 7, 1907 in this area.
-John and Lulu’s first son, John (he should have been a III), was born on November 8, 1910, apparently in Homestead.
+John and Lulu’s daughter, Annie Vivian, was born on August 23, 1905 in Georgia and she and her mother arrived in Homestead in December of 1907 from Palm Beach, where her husband was a “bridge foreman.”
+John was probably employed by the FEC there, but apparently not for long, as he filed for a homestead in November 7, 1907 in this area.
+John and Lulu’s first son, John, was born on November 8, 1910 in Homestead.
 Their third child, Wilbur Allen, was born on March 23, 1915.

 John’s WWI draft registration card is very interesting: it was signed by W.D.
 Horne, the registrar for the board, on September 12, 1918.
 On the card, John gives his occupation as “Farmer and Merchant” and signed his name as John Ulric Free.

-In the 1920 census, John U. Free is living on his homestead with his wife and three children: Ann Vivian, John U. III (though that is not in the census record) and Wilbur A. His occupation is given as “truck farmer.”
+In the 1920 census, John U. Free lived on his homestead with his wife and three children: Ann Vivian, John U. and Wilbur A. His occupation is given as “truck farmer.”

-Taylor says that Free was something of a real estate developer, because he “bought 50 acres and cut it up into lots for Homestead’s first subdivision.”
-He was, indeed.
-Free hired Richard L. Bow to subdivide his homestead, for which he had not yet received a patent (that happened in 1910) in late 1909.
-In 1911, he recorded a plat for 1.5 city blocks at Krome and Mowry.
+Like many other homesteaders all over Florida, Free was also a real estate speculator.
+Many were also developers – Free was one of them.
+In 1911, he recorded a plat for 1.5 city blocks at the southwest corner of Krome and Mowry.
 In 1913, he recorded J.U.
-Free’s 2nd Addition, a portion of his original homestead that had been subdivided in 1909.
-Taylor was right about Free being a developer, but I have not yet found the 50 acres that she says, in her book, that Free bought to subdivide.
-Other names that appear on the plats from 1910 – 1912 are Brooker, Walbridge, Miller, Horne, Moser, Beidler, Hogard, Tatum and King.
+Free’s 2nd Addition, which was a portion of his original homestead that he subdivided in 1909.
+Other names that appear on the plats in Homestead from 1910 – 1912 are Brooker, Walbridge, Miller, Horne, Moser, Beidler, Hogard, Tatum and King.
 In 1913, in addition to Free, there were at least eleven other subdivisions recorded.
-Real estate sales were booming, likely because of the completion of Flagler’s railroad in 1912.
+Real estate sales were booming because of the completion of Flagler’s railroad in 1912.

 Free built a number of buildings in the downtown Homestead area, including a two story building south of the Bank of Homestead that later was known as J. D. Redd’s store.

 This store is not the same one as shown in the picture of J.D.
 Redd’s store in my post on J. D. Redd, though.
-That store was built adjacent to the one shown here – the wooden building in this picture was torn down and the new one was built in 1922 if the date at the top of that building is correct.
+That store was built adjacent to the one shown here – the wooden building in this picture was torn down and the new one was built in 1922.
 This store is where the Dade County Telephone Company was located, on the second floor.
-Ms. Taylor, in her book The Villages of South Dade says that it was J. D. Redd’s dry cleaning store.
-It was later, but at the time that the Dade County Telephone Company was established, the building was owned by J. U. Free.
-So the correct story is that the Dade County Telephone Company was on the second floor of J. U. Free’s store, not J. D. Redd’s store.